kragen/dernocua/text/microlisp.md

 So, suppose we have a system consisting of an STM32F103C8 microcontroller, a 23LC1024 QSPI SRAM, and a GD5F1GQ4 QSPI NAND chip.
-When idle it’s using 0.54 μA at 2.5 V in the MCU, 4 μA at 2.5 V in the 23LC1024, and 90 μA at 1.8 V in the NAND unless we turn it off with a transistor — 162 μW for the Flash and another 11 μW for the rest of the system.
-A 2048-byte major page fault would initially take 114 μs at 72 mW in the Flash, working out to 8200 nJ, and about 34 μs at, I don't know, 20 mA and 2.5 V in the MCU, so 50 mW and another 1700 nJ, total about 9900 nJ.
+When idle it’s using 20 μA at 2.5 V in the MCU, 4 μA at 2.5 V in the 23LC1024, and 90 μA at 1.8 V in the NAND unless we turn it off with a transistor — 162 μW for the Flash and another 60 μW for the rest of the system.
+A 2048-byte major page fault would initially take 114 μs at 72 mW in the Flash, working out to 8200 nJ, and about 34 μs at, I don’t know, 20 mA and 2.5 V in the MCU, so 50 mW and another 1700 nJ, total about 9900 nJ.
 At that point it’s occupying one of the 10 page slots in the MCU’s internal SRAM.
 Evicting that page to the SRAM (you might want to evict a subpage instead) would take another 200 μs and 10 000 nJ in the CPU, plus 2000 nJ in the SRAM, which brings up the very interesting point that low-power SPI SRAM stops being so low-power if it keeps the CPU busy longer!

+(The above numbers may be too optimistic about the MCU; it’s more like 30 mA at full speed than 20 mA, according to the datasheet, though that’s the worst case at 85°.)

 A tiny QSPI controller like the Raspberry Pi Pico’s “pioasm” coprocessors that allowed the CPU to page while continuing to compute